This page may contain affiliate links. Click to learn more. As an Amazon Associate I earn from qualifying purchases.

 (Note: I’ve outlined the step-by-step on how to make this recipe here, but find the full recipe, ingredients, and directions at the end of this post.)

-Scrape the batter into a parchment-lined 8-inch by 8-inch metal pan.
-The batter is very thick, so make sure to spread it evenly, smooth out the top, and then it’s time to bake!
+Transfer the batter to your prepared baking pan.
+Spread it evenly, smooth out the top, and then it’s time to bake!

 How to Know When They’re Done